 If you are a specialist, do not be afraid to charge specialist prices, and constantly review your pricing on the market and in light of your increasing experience.

-Once you are up and running
+Once You Are up and Running

-The quality of your work is important, or course it is!
+The quality of your work is important, of course it is!
 But perhaps what is prized most highly in the world of the freelancer is reliability, and the ability to hit deadlines.
 Most clients would be willing to accept slight variations in quality to ensure that deadlines are consistently met.

 In the case where you believe a deadline to be unrealistic, raise the point immediately – never wait until the day approaches to break the news to the client that you feel the deadline cannot be met.
 Always be upfront and brutally honest.
 That will be respected and valued in the long run.

-2) Establish a process
+2. Establish a Process

-You must clearly define in your own mind how you go about the work you win.
+You must clearly define in your mind how you go about the work you win.
 This covers every conceivable angle, from working times to payment time-frames to the way you set up a project.
 Consistency in your approach breeds success.

 One of the perennial dangers of freelance work is that you find yourself hammering away at it morning, noon and night.
 Unlike a staffer, there are no set working hours, and you are never officially ‘off the clock’.
-But you absolutely must set boundaries: for yourself and for your family.
+But you absolutely must set boundaries: for yourself and your family.

 Do not accept jobs that provide unrealistic deadlines as they will eat into your evenings and weekends, and you still run the risk of failing to hit that deadline, and as we have previously discussed, deadlines are sacrosanct in the freelancing sphere.
-Maintaining the correct balance keeps you happy, fresh and motivated, and that’s when you perform your best work.
+Maintaining the correct balance keeps you happy, fresh, and motivated, and that’s when you perform your best work.

-Although diversity of work may be one of your draws to the freelance profession, also be aware that finding your specialist niche will turn out to be highly marketable and financially rewarding.
+Although the diversity of work may be one of your draws to the freelance profession, also be aware that finding your specialist niche will turn out to be highly marketable and financially rewarding.
 Once you have built a reputation for a particular skill, you will be in demand.